Prince Kung's Palace Museum Booking

 As the Palace of Prince Gong, the mansion is a place really worthy of a visit and you can be assured that every aspect puts the culture and life style of the Imperial China's elite into perspective.
 It has been open to the public as an all-round museum designed to exhibit the royal mansion life in the Qing Dynasty.

-How to get to Prince Gong's Mansion
+How to get to Prince Kung's Palace Museum

 By Bus: